-The Tresillian Village Improvement Group is a small band of local residents who have teamed up to encourage interest in the general environment of our historic village.
+The Tresillian Village Improvement Group (TVIG for short) is a small band of local residents who have teamed up to encourage interest in the general environment of our historic village.

 The dedicated team has already initiated and undertaken a number of projects, which along with involvement by additional volunteers has produced some visually attractive assets for villagers and passers-by alike to enjoy.